-- Register similar names.
 When you have selected your domain name, register some similar names or variations.
-This is recommended to protect your brand name from competitors and to drive more traffic to your website.
+We recommend you do this to protect your brand name from competitors and to drive more traffic to your website.

 What Documentation Do I Need to Register My Company Name?

-Accountant Online register company names as part of our online company formation service.
-This service also includes:
+As part of our online company formation service we also offer the following:

 - Secure Digital Register.